Paul Bravo: National team

 Bravo earned four caps for the United States national team.
 His first cap came in a December 11, 1994 tie with Honduras.
-He did not play again until April 22, 1995, a 1-0 loss to Belgium.
+He did not play again until April 22, 1995, a 1–0 loss to Belgium.
 In 1999, Bruce Arena called up Bravo for the 1999 Confederations Cup.
-He started the July 30, 1999 game against Germany, then earned his last cap in the third-place 2-0 victory against Saudi Arabia.
+He started the July 30, 1999 game against Germany, then earned his last cap in the third-place 2–0 victory against Saudi Arabia.
 The U.S. won that game on the strength of goals from both Bravo and Brian McBride.

-Coach
+Coaching career

 After retiring as a player, Bravo went into coaching.
 He began as an assistant with the Colorado Rapids in 2002.
 In 2004, UCLA hired Bravo as an assistant to its men's soccer team.
 On June 15, 2006, he became an assistant coach with the Los Angeles Galaxy of MLS.
 On August 24, 2007, he became the Galaxy's Director of Soccer.

-On January 10, 2009, he was named as the Technical Director for the Colorado Rapids.
+On January 10, 2009, he was named the Technical Director for the Colorado Rapids.
 He signed a three-year contract extension with Colorado on February 1, 2012.

 In May 2019, Bravo was announced as the first head coach of Oakland Roots SC of the new National Independent Soccer Association.
 On October 31, 2019, the club announced that it and Bravo had mutually agreed to part ways.